 - As a service, using DFMS only requires an internet-connected device, removing the need for capital investment and expert maintenance & development skills.

 - DFMS empowers those who cover last mile agriculture with the information to plan and execute their actions better, e.g. with DFMS managers of outgrowing schemes can direct their smallholders to plant, spray, and harvest under optimum weather conditions.

-- Weather forecasts on two, seven, and 90-day time scales.
+- Weather and hydrological forecasts on two, seven, and 90-day time scales.